 Step 4: Identify the Stakeholders

-Another obstacle you'll likely face is addressing the hesitancies of key stakeholders.
-When building your HR business case, be sure to include these concerns and adapt them to how your organization makes decisions.
+Another obstacle every HR business comes across is addressing the hesitancies of key stakeholders.
+When building your HR business case, be sure to identify who you are speaking to in advance and include their concerns as well as how to adapt your organization to change management.
 For example, if cost-savings is top of mind, focus the business case on this aspect of RPO.

 RPO Webinar attendees identified these as the common executives needed for buy-in